CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles-csv.md

-# REST API: GET csv logfiles
+# REST API: GET CSV logfiles

 Copernica keeps logfiles which you can request with the API.
 This method can be used to download a logfile as CSV using its filename.
 If you don't know the filename please see "More information" for instructions.
 To execute the method you can send an HTTP GET request to the following URL for a CSV file without header:

 `https://api.copernica.com/v1/logfiles/$filename?access_token=xxxx`